sbachinin/goblog/articles/dev/base64-as-a-kind-of-contraband.md

 ---- Sep 09 16:11:22 +07 2023
 # Base64 as a kind of contraband

-#### Today base64 encoding is widely used and simply taken for granted.
+## Today base64 encoding is widely used and taken for granted.
 It's a way of transforming any data into a gibberish of digits and letters.
 We need it not for compression or security but... because in some places only such text-like gibberish is accepted.
 It seems that we have no choice but to use base64.
 At the same time it's a costly instrument that makes things a little slower.
 So I think we shouldn't use it blindly.
 Let's try to understand what problems it solves (or solved) and how.
 And why this encoding and not the other?

 *The encoding algorithm of base64 is straightforward and not discussed here.
 You can find good explanations of it elsewhere in the internet*